 Comments on Animal Ethics and Conservation in South Africa

-As I was researching our South African safari options, I made an effort to include places on our itinerary that kept a high standard of ethics regarding human interaction with animals.
+As I was researching our South African safari vacation options, I made an effort to include places on our itinerary that kept a high standard of ethics regarding human interaction with animals.
 There are so many places to choose from in South Africa with a wide range of ethical standards.
 If conservation efforts are important to your family, there is no need to spend your time and money on your African safari vacation at places that do not adhere to high standards.
 We tried to spend our money in places that were actively pursuing conservation of various African species and did not allow human interaction with wild animals.

 Looking for somewhere closer to home to observe animals in the wild?
 Trekaroo families love spotting wildlife in Costa Rica!
 Here are 20 Unforgettable Costa Rica Family Vacation Experiences.